What is Jeremy Northam's Net Worth?

 Early Life

-Jeremy Philip Northam was born on December 1st of 1961 in Cambridge, Cambridgeshire, England.
+Jeremy Philip Northam was born on December 1st, 1961, in Cambridge, Cambridgeshire, England.
 Raised alongside four elder siblings, Jeremy's mother was a potter and an economics professor, while his father was a literature and theatre professor who specialized in the works of Henrik Johan Ibsen.
 Although Jeremy later stated that his family was not wealthy, he lived in a loving family that supported his artistic endeavors.
 After attending secondary schools in Cambridge Bristol, Northam enrolled at Bedford College in London.
 He eventually earned a B.A. in English by 1984.
 During this period, Jeremy also honed his acting skills at the Bristol Old Vic Theatre School.

 Career

-During 1988, Jeremy appeared in a vast number of television products.
+In 1988, Jeremy appeared in a vast number of television products.
 This included the TV film "Journey's End," the series "American Playhouse," the mini-series "Piece of Cake," and the TV series "Wish Me Luck."
 The latter role extended in 1989, with Northam appearing in a total of 14 episodes.
 In 1989, he also appeared in a number of theatrical productions.
 That year, he appeared in "The Voysey Inheritance" with the National Theatre Company and then followed up with "School for Scandal" – again with the National Theatre Company.
 That year, he also replaced Daniel Day-Lewis to play the title role in "Hamlet" with the National Theatre Company at the Olivier Theatre in London.

 After a few minor roles in TV shows and movies throughout the early 90s, Northam booked roles in British films like "Carrington," "Emma," and "The Winslow Boy," becoming an established film actor in the process.
 He then followed up with "An Ideal Husband," "Enigma," and "Gosford Park."
 During this period, he also appeared in American movies for the first time, such as 1995's "The Net."
 In 2002, he appeared in the Canadian sci-fi movie "Cypher."